mate-academy/ts_sort_students/readme.md

 # Sort students
 Create a `sortStudents` function that takes 3 parameters and return a new array with students sorted according to the given params.
-Original array should not be changed.
+The original array must not change.

 The parameters are:
-- an initial array of students
+- `students` an initial array of students
-- a string representing a type of sort
+- `sortBy` a type of sort (see `SortType` enum)
-- a sort order that can be `asc` or `desc`
+- `order` a sort order that can be `asc` or `desc`

 You also need to add correct types:
 - Create `Student` interface matching the next data: